holden1903/sentence-builder/README.md

-# Sentence Builder App
+# Sentence Builder App with Landing Page and Router
-React ile hazırlanmış interaktif cümle kurma uygulaması.